annajafi/annajafiminiproject/index.md

 In this limited series, Bruce Wayne appears in Lex Luthor's tech-dominated world.
 Luthor invests in cutting-edge systems, including quantum computers and AI that challenge ethical boundaries.
 Batman investigates the possible consequences of such unregulated power, including surveillance and control.

+Though not a Batman title directly, Bruce Wayne appears in Luthor’s storyline where quantum computing is mentioned as part of LexCorp’s tech race.
+Batman investigates potential ethical abuse of quantum AI.

 **Quantum computing** utilizes quantum bits (qubits) that can exist in superpositions, enabling powerful computations far beyond classical systems.
-The story reflects public fears of quantum AI systems making decisions beyond human oversight—something Batman stands firmly against.
+The story reflects public fears of quantum AI systems making decisions beyond human oversight, something Batman stands firmly against.

 ![Lex Luthor](assets/images/Lex_Luthor_Crisis_on_two_earths.jpeg)